CUNYTechPrep/project-starter/README.md

 # CTP Project Starter

-> [!CAUTION]
-> This repo is actively being updated as of October 13, 2024.
-You can begin using and cloning the repo once this message is removed.

 A full stack web application starter template for building projects with React, Express.js, and Sequelize.js

 **Current version:** 4.0.0 (Oct 2024)